92UKRHUYCOEV/92UKRHUYCOEV/README.md

 # 👋 Hi, I'm Sallie Chait
 ## Cloud Security Engineer | Threat Hunting | Azure Security | Microsoft Sentinel | AI GRC

 Welcome to my cybersecurity portfolio.
-This GitHub showcases hands-on security investigations, threat hunting exercises, cloud security projects, incident response case studies, and detection engineering initiatives developed through practical learning and cyber range engagements.
+I'm passionate about cybersecurity and love tackling complex challenges through hands-on projects.
+From vulnerability management to threat detection, these projects allow me to dive deep into the ever-evolving landscape of cybersecurity.
+Please feel free to check them out and see the work I’ve put into enhancing security operations and processes!

 ## 🛡️ Areas of Expertise